wazuh/wazuh-documentation/source/user-manual/reference/tools/wazuh-control.rst

 .. note::
     We recommend to use the ``systemctl`` or ``service`` commands (depending on your OS) to **start**, **stop** or **restart** the Wazuh service.
 This will avoid inconsistencies between the *service* status and the *processes* status.

+The ``-j`` option is used for enabling JSON output format, but only in Wazuh server installations.

 +-------------+---------------------------------------------------------------------------------------------------------+
 | **start**   | Start the Wazuh processes.                                                                              |
 +-------------+---------------------------------------------------------------------------------------------------------+